helena-intel/openvino/docs/get_started/get_started.md

 .. tab:: Windows
 Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on Microsoft Windows* OS" section.
 .. tab:: macOS
-Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on macOS*" section.
-You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS.
+Go to the [Open Model Zoo Demos page](../IE_DG/Samples_Overview.md) and see the "Build the Demo Applications on Linux*" section.
+You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS*.
 @endsphinxdirective

 ### <a name="download-models"></a> Step 1: Download the Models

 You must have a model that is specific for your inference task.
 Example model types are:
-- Classification (AlexNet, GoogleNet, SqueezeNet, others): Detects one type of element in an image.
+- Classification (AlexNet, GoogleNet, SqueezeNet, others): Detects one type of element in an image
-- Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image.
+- Object Detection (SSD, YOLO): Draws bounding boxes around multiple types of objects in an image
 - Custom: Often based on SSD

 Options to find a model suitable for the OpenVINO™ toolkit: